ujvaljoshi/basics-of-react-workshop-website/lessons/intro-to-react.md

   - The first is the React library.
 This library is the interface of how to interact with React; all the methods (except one) will be via this library.
 It contains no way of rendering itself though; it's just the API.
   - The second library is the rendering layer.
 Since we're rendering to the browser, we're using React DOM.
 There are other React libraries like React Native, React 360 (formerly React VR), A-Frame React, React Blessed, and others.
 You need both script tags.
 The order is not important.
 - The last script tag is where we're going to put our code.
 You don't typically do this but I wanted to start as simple as possible.
 This script tag must come _after_ the other two.
 - You'll need to grab the CSS file (I wrote it so you don't have to.)
-[Download it here][style] and put it in your src directory.
+[Download it here][css] and put it in your src directory.

 In the last script tag, put the following.